ferumlabs/ferum-std/docs/red_black_tree.md

 ---

 Ferum's implementation of a [Red Black Tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
-A red black tree is a self balancing binary tree which performs rotations tree manipulations to maintain a tree height of log(k), where k is the number of keys in the tree.
-Values with duplicate keys can be inserted into the tree - each value will stored in a linked list on each tree node.
+A red black tree is a self balancing binary tree which performs rotations on tree manipulations to maintain a tree height of log(k), where k is the number of keys in the tree.
+Values with duplicate keys can be inserted into the tree; each value will stored in a linked list on each tree node.
 When a node no longer has any values, the node is removed (this is referred to as key deletion).
 The tree only supports u128 keys because (as of writing) move has no way to define comparators for generic types.